Who Needs The Best Emergency Food Kit?

 Types Of Emergency Rations

 There are dozens of ways to build up a great emergency food kit.
 The easiest, though certainly not the least expensive, is to invest in commercially prepared emergency rations, offered by various companies.
 These kits come as single servings, or a month’s worth of food for a single person.
-There are dozens of options to choose from.

 Another method, requiring a little planning and management, is to simply take what you buy and use on a weekly basis, and start building up a supply that will last.
 If you ordinarily use three cans of beans and two boxes of mac ‘n’ cheese and a jar of peanut butter each week, then begin buying double that, and set the extra aside for your emergency food kit.
-Then manage your stock by rotating it so that your food stays as fresh as possible.
-Freshness would be a significant advantage in a long-term disaster, where you’re relying on your emergency rations for months, or even years.